ai-natives/persona-kit/docs/impl-planning/personakit-explorer/personakit-explorer-exec.md

 - If tests fail, you MUST fix the underlying issue, not skip or ignore the test

 **Code Verification Examples:**
-- Run tests: `pytest tests/`
+- Run tests: `pnpm test` (using Vitest)
-- Check types: `mypy src/`
+- Check types: `tsc --noEmit`
-- Lint code: `ruff check`
+- Lint code: `pnpm run biome:check` (using Biome)
-- Test functionality: Execute examples and verify output
+- Test functionality: Execute in browser and verify behavior
-- Check for regressions: Run integration tests
+- Check for regressions: Test all existing features still work
+- Verify performance: Use browser DevTools Performance tab

 ### 4. Communication Protocol